rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Statically typed functional programming languages (e.g., Haskell, ML)
 - Dynamically typed functional programming languages (e.g., Lisp, Clojure, etc.)
 - "Modern" statically typed languages (e.g., Swift, Kotlin, etc.)
-- Dynamically-typed languages (e.g., Javascript, Ruby, Python, etc.)
+- Dynamically typed languages (e.g., Javascript, Ruby, Python, etc.)

 Experience:

 - I've never used nor am I familiar with any language in this category
 - I have a basic familiarity with at least one language in this category
-- I am comfortable but do not have expertise using at least one language in this category
+- I am comfortable using at least one language in this category
 - I have expertise in at least one language in this category

 > **justification**